College Factual by our College Data Analytics Team

 Town Campus Setting

-Contact details for Northern New Mexico College are given below.
+Get in touch with Northern New Mexico College are listed below.

 Contact Details

-During the most recent year for which we have data, students from 33 majors graduated from Northern New Mexico College.
-Of these students, 502 received undergraduate degrees and 502 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 15 majors graduated from Northern New Mexico College.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Northern New Mexico College along with which ones have the highest average starting salaries.

-In 2022-2023, 714 students took at least one online class at Northern New Mexico College.
-This is an increase from the 262 students who took online classes the previous year.
+860 students took at least one online class at Northern New Mexico College.

 Learn more about online learning at Northern New Mexico College.